Updated July 19th 2023

 Pinot Gris is an excellent food wine with good acidity and pleasant aromas of citrus and honey.
 This aromatic white wine pairs well with many different dishes, especially spicy food and fish dishes.
 This food pairing guide will help you find the best food for Pinot Gris.

 Pinot Gris is the same grape as Pinot Grigio, but there are big differences between the styles.
 While Pinot Grigio is known for its light and refreshing style, Pinot Gris is a rich wine with a slightly oily texture and characteristic honey flavours.
 This rich white can be made in both dry and sweet styles.
-This food pairing guide will help you find everything you need to know about how to pair Pinot Gris with food.
+In order to find the best food for your bottle of Pinot Gris, you need to be aware of the difference and not confuse it with the lighter Pinot Grigio.

 Pinot Gris is a white wine grape originally from Burgundy, in France.
 It gives aromatic white wines with a touch of sweetness.
 The name "Pinot Gris" comes from the French words for "Pine" and "Grey", and refers to the pinecone shaped grape clusters on the vines, as well as the dusty grey/pink color of the grapes' skin.
 Wines made of Pinot Gris often have deep yellow or golden color.